Modeling Long Cycles: Inference for cyclicality

-The construction of $CS_{n,1-\alpha}$ is akin to the grid bootstrap procedure of \cite{hansen1999grid}, however, we use the asymptotic critical values instead of their bootstrap approximation.
-Note that the critical values must be adjusted for every considered point $(c,d)$.
+The construction of $CS_{n,1-\alpha}$ is similar to the grid bootstrap procedure of \cite{hansen1999grid}, however, we use the asymptotic critical values instead of their bootstrap approximation.
+Note that the critical values must be adjusted for every point $(c,d)$ considered.
 The validity of $CS_{n,1-\alpha}$ is due to the following facts.
 First, $(c,d)$ is included in the confidence set only if the null hypothesis $H_0:\phi_{1,n}=\Phi_{1,n}(c,d), \phi_{2,n}=\Phi_{2,n}(c,d)$ cannot be rejected by the Wald test with the critical value $\mathcal{W}_{1-\alpha}(c,d)$.
-Second, the critical values are computed using the same values $(c,d)$ as those specified under $H_0$.
+Second, the critical values are computed using the same values $(c,d)$ as those specified in $H_0$.
 Third, the distribution in \eqref{eq:Wald_distr} nests the $\chi^2_2$ distribution, which arises under the fixed $(\phi_1,\phi_2)$ asymptotics, as a limiting case.
-Note that having correct size under both drifting and fixed parameters specifications is required for the uniform validity \citep{andrews2020generic}.
+Note that having the correct size under both drifting and fixed parameter specifications is required for uniform validity \citep{andrews2020generic}.

 We construct confidence intervals for $\tau_\theta$ and $\tau_\omega$ from $CS_{n,1-\alpha}$ by projection: